mathsaey/hanyutils/README.md

 # Hanyutils

-Utilities for dealing with Chinese characters (hanzi) and pinyin.
+Flexible, modular utilities for dealing with Chinese characters (hanzi) and pinyin.

 ## Features